-Sober living is a stage in recovery that occurs after inpatient treatment and detoxification (detox).
-It is a transitional process that prepares and guides recovering drug and alcohol abusers towards a fully independent life back in the outside world.
-Because alcoholism and drug addiction are chemical dependencies, sober living can be difficult to achieve independently once their primary treatment program is over.
+Sober living is a stage in recovery that occurs after inpatient treatment and detoxification.
+It is a transitional process that prepares and guides those in recovery towards a fully independent life back in the outside world.
+Because alcoholism and drug addiction are chemical dependencies, sober living can be difficult to achieve independently once their primary addiction treatment program is over.

 Sober living homes offer a warm, peaceful, and stable living environment.
 Residences are beneficial because they are completely free from outside pressures and harmful influences.
-There usually have staff or a house manager who lives and works on-site to run operations and assist residents.
+There usually have a staff or a house manager who lives and works on-site to run operations and assist residents.

 These activities can be helpful when used in addition to therapy or medication-assisted recovery.